stadium-software/utils-clear-upload-file-control/README.md

 # Clear UploadFile Control Files <!-- omit in toc -->

 There is no way to clear uploaded files from a *UploadFile* control programatically.
-The script below allows you to accompish this in a script or event handler.
+The script below allows you to accomplish this in a script or event handler.

 ![](images/view.gif)